 Niagara Falls sparkles after windy deep freeze

-NIAGARA FALLS, N.Y.
-(AP) — Niagara Falls hasn’t frozen over, but it has become an icy spectacle, thanks to a blast of arctic wind and cold that blew around and froze the mist on surfaces and landscaping.
+NIAGARA FALLS, New York (AP) — It hasn’t frozen over, but Niagara Falls has become an icy spectacle, thanks to a blast of arctic wind and cold that blew around and froze the mist on surfaces and landscaping.

-Despite the urban legends, Niagara Falls doesn’t freeze solid in the winter, tourism officials say.
+Tourism officials say Niagara Falls doesn’t freeze solid in the winter, despite legends to the contrary.

-A section of the American Falls, one of three waterfalls that make up the natural attraction, has frozen, the newspaper reported.
-The Niagara River rapids and larger Horseshoe Falls continue to flow unimpeded.
+The Buffalo News (http://bit.ly/Kas5QT) reports there’s a section of the American Falls, one of three waterfalls that make up the natural attraction, that has frozen.
+The larger Horseshoe Falls continues to flow unimpeded.

-And it’s all surrounded by a white blanket of snow and ice, which coats viewing railings and lampposts, trees, shrubs and boulders.
+It’s all surrounded by a white blanket of snow and ice, which coats everything from the viewing railings to trees.